Bernard Łubieński

 Bernard Łubieński, CSsR, (9 December 1846 – 10 September 1933) was a Polish Redemptorist priest, missionary and writer, closely associated with Bishop Robert Coffin and with the Roman Catholic Church in England, where he spent his youth and early career.
-He was a member of the Redemptorist convent at St Mary's Roman Catholic Church, Clapham in London before returning to Poland in the 1880s to join in re-establishing his order over there with the help of his family.
+He was a member of the Redemptorist convent at St Mary's Roman Catholic Church, Clapham in London before returning to Poland in the 1880s to join in re-establishing his congregation over there with the help of his family.
 He is currently the subject of a beatification process.

 Early life

 Łubieński was the second of twelve children born in Guzów, Poland, to Count Tomasz Wentworth Łubieński, Pomian coat of arms, and Adelajda, née Łempicka, members of a prolific and entrepreneurial Polish szlachta family, once considered magnates.
 He was the great grandson of Justice Minister and family patriarch, Felix Hr. Łubieński (1758-1848) and his writer wife, Tekla Teresa Łubieńska (1767-1810), who had wrested back the vast Guzów estate from Prussian state sequestration after the third Partition of Poland, gaining a Prussian title in the process.
 He was moreover the grandson of the anglophile Henryk Łubieński, industrialist, financier and co-founder of the Mill town of Zyrardów.
 His siblings were, Henryk, Zofia, Roger, Maria, Zygmunt, Adam, Michał, Irena, Celina, Teresa and Tomasz.

 At around the age of six, Łubieński was farmed out to his father's pious relatives, Maria (née Łubieńska) and Felix Szymanowski, who had recently lost an infant son and was raised together with their surviving son, Teodor who was a few months older than Bernard.
 The children were home schooled in Warsaw and Cygów until the age of eleven, when in the autumn of 1858 Bernard and his older brother, Henryk, were sent to an English Catholic boarding school, Ushaw College in County Durham.
 There were relatives in Herefordshire, as a cousin of their father's, Irena Dzierżykraj-Morawska, had come from Poland to marry Charles de La Barre Bodenham, from an ancient English recusant family, so that the Łubieński boys were able to visit them at their stately home, "Rotherwas Court".